MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/dataverse-plug-ins-errors.md

 ## Errors due to user privileges

 In a client application, you can disable commands that users aren't allowed to perform.
 Within a plug-in, you don't have this ability.
-Your code may include some automation that the calling user doesn't have the privileges to perform.
+Your code might include some automation that the calling user doesn't have the privileges to perform.

 You can register the plug-in to run in the context of a user known to have the correct privileges by setting the **Run in User's Context** value to that user.
 Or you can execute the operation by impersonating another user.
 For more information, see: